M3tox/DFET/README.md

 # About
 DFET or "DreamFactory Extraction Tool" allows you to extract data from games that were made with the DreamFactory engine up to version 4.0.
-However, the development was mainly focused on the game "Titanic: Adventure out of time", but it partially also supports the game "DUST: A tale of the wired west", which is based on an older version.
+It can extract all file formats that are used by the game "Titanic: Adventure out of time" and its Demo.
+It partially also supports the game "DUST: A tale of the wired west", which is based on an older version.
+However, for the final version of DFET it is the goal that DUST will be also fully supported.

 You can download the Tool [HERE](https://github.com/M3tox/DFET/releases/tag/0.89).